lukas362/Lukas-website/README.md

 [![image-2025-12-15-101237510.png](https://i.postimg.cc/rmvjCrt7/image-2025-12-15-101237510.png)](https://postimg.cc/jw4yRCch)
 [link to webbsite](http://127.0.0.1:5500/index.html) xaxa

-First time using these program so the webiste won't be perfect

 ## 💻 Overview about my website
 I started this website project as a fun and challenging side project in late October /  early November of 2025.
 The website features a main menu which gives a brief introduction about me, links to other sites you can find me on, what work I've done before and what i do now and last but not least ways you can contact me.